 Prolifics will be a sponsor at the upcoming IBM Connect conference, held January 27-31 in Orlando, FL.
 During this conference, we will be showcasing our end-to-end mobile development solutions and sharing some recent success stories.
 Want to meet our team?
 Stop by booth C18-19 in the Solution Showcase or reach out to solutions@prolifics.com.
 For more information, please visit www.prolifics.com.

 Laks Sundararajan is a Solution Architect at Prolifics, an IBM Champion for Collaboration Solutions and a key member of highly specialized team working on IBM WebSphere Portal, Content Management and Collaboration technologies.
 He has led implementations of many global projects using IBM WebSphere Portal and has extensive background in design and development of enterprise portals.
 He specializes in providing Enterprise SOA solutions leveraging WebSphere Portal, Content Management and Tivoli.
-He holds a Masters in Information Technology from Carnegie Mellon University and Graduate Degree in Engineering from BITS, Pilani.
+He holds a Masters in Information Technology from Carnegie Mellon University and a Graduate Degree in Engineering from BITS, Pilani.

 Tuesday, November 27, 2012